ynotstartups/notes/notes/digital-garden.md

 I value the simplicity of this setup.

 Because I have been writing code in Vim for years and I recently got used to writing documentations in Vim, so writing these notes in Vim feels easy and natural to me.
 I don't need any mental transition to write notes.

+However, Vim is my primary interface to interact with these notes, so I prioritise the file presentations in Vim first, HTML output second.
+So some notes might not look great in HTML!

 ## Links to this note

 [Who am I?](index.md)